 Hypofractionation.
-Hypofractionation involves the delivery of higher doses of radiation in fewer fractions than are used in conventional radiation therapy.
-Higher doses of radiation have been shown to provide greater local control of the tumor.
+Higher doses of radiation have been shown to yield greater local control of the tumor.
 The advent of innovative technological features in radiation therapy treatment planning and delivery has enabled clinicians to maximize the radiation dose administered to tumors in the patient, improving local tumor control and, in some cases, improving patient survival rates.
-Additional benefits of hypofractionation include minimal side effects, fewer treatments and greater scheduling convenience for the patient.
-Hypofractionation is generally used to treat tumors that are small and located in specific, sensitive regions of the body, such as the head and neck, spinal cord, lung and prostate, where the very high intensity radiation involved in dose escalation increases the need for a radiation delivery system that is capable of locating tumors and delivering radiation with high precision.
+Hypofractionation is an evolving radiation therapy technique that involves reducing the number of fractions and delivering larger doses of radiation per fraction.
+The benefits of hypofractionation include patient convenience as a result of fewer treatment visits and more efficient use of radiation therapy systems.
+Stereotactic radiation therapy and stereotactic radiosurgery procedures, in which treatment is provided in one to five sessions, are extreme examples of hypofractionation.
+Hypofractionation has been used to date to treat only a limited number of tumor types.
+These tumors are generally small and are located in specific, sensitive regions of the body, such as the head and neck, spinal cord, lung and prostate, where the very high intensity radiation involved in dose escalation increases the need for a radiation delivery system that is capable of locating tumors and delivering radiation with high precision.